SumitKumar8252/Chat-Arena/README.md

 ## Highlights:

 - Chat arena where you interact with user at real-time.
-- Authentication && Authorization with JWT
+- Authentication && Authorization with JWT.
 - A huge collection of theme, UI.
 - Online user status